 What perhaps is insensitive is what has happened behind the scenes.
 Since the release of the film on 9 August 2024, Lively has continuously promoted her haircare line as well as discussing her red carpet looks.
 Many fans recognised this as being ‘tone-deaf’, and not representative of the strong and important messages of the film.
 When the book itself has received criticism for its bright and colourful marketing, it is odd that a film adaptation seems to use the same strategies.

-The book has sold over 1 million copies in the UK, with popularity providing awareness and validation, and this film has had a similar impact.
+The book has sold over 10 million copies worldwide, has been a source of strength for many women who resonate with the situations Lily encountered.
+This film has had a similar impact of providing awareness and validation.
 It has grappled with its themes in a thoughtful way, making it a powerful vessel for talking about and recognising signs of domestic abuse.